 Whether patients understand this difference is up for debate.
-“Most patients have figured out that CBD is generally safe because in many — if not most — states, this is widely available over the counter and being purported to treat everything,” Daniel Clauw, MD, professor of anesthesiology, medicine and psychiatry, and director of the Chronic Pain and Fatigue Research Center at the University of Michigan, told Healio Gastroenterology and Liver Disease.
+“Most patients have figured out that CBD is generally safe because in many — if not most — states, this is widely available over the counter and being purported to treat everything,” Daniel Clauw, MD, professor of anesthesiology, medicine (rheumatology) and psychiatry, and director of the Chronic Pain and Fatigue Research Center at the University of Michigan, told Healio Rheumatology.
 “Nonetheless, they still get some things wrong.”

 The key concern with patients taking THC is that they might be taking too much, according to Clauw.
 “A low dose seems to work better than a high dose for pain,” he said.
 “If they go to a dispensary that caters to recreational users, they will likely get high THC cannabis products that will make them high but not improve their pain.”